uvapl/uva-prog-physics/50 References/10 Style Guide/10 Style Guide.md

 But do it like this:

 {: .language-python}
-    # Compute student's average.
+    # compute student's average

 ### Example 3

-Atop your Python source code, add a comment block summarizing the goal of the program (what does it do for the user?), and also your name.
+Atop your Python source code, add a comment block summarizing the goal of the program (what does it do for the user?), and preferably your name.

 {: .language-python}
-    # Problem Set 1
     # Name: Jane Lee
     # Collaborators: John Doe
-    # Time: 1:30
     #
     # This program calculates the average values of a series
     # of numbers input by the user.